Pennsylvania and Ohio Canal: Impact

 As with other canals in the region, mules and horses pulled the canal boats that navigated the P & O. Using this and other canals, goods and passengers were ferried from Pittsburgh to Cleveland and Lake Erie.
 This contributed to trade between Northeast Ohio and other Eastern states making towns and villages along the canal larger and more prosperous.
 Some have also credited the canal with the development of the iron ore industry in the Mahoning Valley in Ohio.

 Closing

 With the arrival and expansion of railroads, the canal gradually diminished.
-All sections of the canal were abandoned by 1872 and the canal was officially closed in 1877 and all remaining property was sold off.
-Today, traces of the canal's bed remain in many areas of Northeast Ohio including Munroe Falls and downtown Kent, where the Cuyahoga River runs through the former canal lock.
+All sections of the canal had been abandoned by 1872 and the canal was officially closed in 1877 when all remaining property was sold off.
+Today, traces of the canal's bed remain in many areas of Northeast Ohio including Munroe Falls, Ohio and downtown Kent, Ohio, where the Cuyahoga River runs through the former canal lock.
 A P & O Canal culvert, sometimes referred to as an aqueduct, remains in southern Kent over Plum Creek just south of the Cuyahoga River.